 Pursuant to Section 14A of the Exchange Act, we are including a proposal for our stockholders to vote to approve, on a nonbinding, advisory basis, the compensation of those of our executive officers disclosed pursuant to Item 402 of Regulation S-K in this proxy statement.
+Stockholders will be able to specify one of three choices for this proposal on the proxy card or voting instruction: for, against, or abstain from the proposal to approve on an advisory basis the compensation of our named executive officers.

-Our executive compensation is designed to reward executive performance that contributes to our success and increases stockholder value, while encouraging behavior that is in our and our stockholders' long-term best interests.
+Our executive compensation is designed to reward executive performance that contributes to our success and increases stockholder value, while encouraging behavior that is in our and our stockholders' best interests.